-The College will take and/or make available reasonable and appropriate measures to provide support and guidance throughout the initiation, investigation, and resolution of a reported Sexual Misconduct Violation.
-The College will offer reasonable and appropriate measures to protect a Complainant and facilitate the Complainant's continued access to College employment or education programs and activities.
-These measures may be both remedial (designed to address a Complainant's safety and well-being and continued access to educational opportunities) or protective (involving action against a Respondent).
-Remedial measures are available regardless of whether a Complainant pursues a complaint or investigation under this policy.
+The College will take and/or make available reasonable and appropriate measures to provide support and guidance throughout the initiation, investigation, and resolution of a reported sexual misconduct violation.
+The College will offer reasonable and appropriate measures to protect a complainant and facilitate the complainant's continued access to College employment or education programs and activities.
+These measures may be both remedial (designed to address a complainant's safety and well-being and continued access to educational opportunities) or protective (involving action against a respondent).
+Remedial measures are available regardless of whether a complainant pursues a complaint or investigation under this policy.
 Hampshire College will maintain the privacy of any remedial or protective measures provided under this policy to the extent practicable and will promptly address any violation of the protective measures.
-The Title IX Coordinator has the discretion to impose and/or modify any interim measure based on all available information, and is available to meet with a Complainant or Respondent to address any concerns about the provision of interim measures.
+The Title IX coordinator has the discretion to impose and/or modify any interim measure based on all available information, and is available to meet with a complainant or respondent to address any concerns about the provision of interim measures.

-The College will assist Five College Complainants to the extent reasonably practicable and will coordinate efforts with the Title IX Coordinator at the Complainant's home institution to assure resources and support are provided to the Complainant.
-For example, the College can accompany the Complainant to a meeting with the Title IX Coordinator at another Five Colleges Campus or to a court hearing, and can offer resources, support, and remedial or protective measures available on Hampshire College's campus.
+The College will assist Five College complainants to the extent reasonably practicable and will coordinate efforts with the Title IX coordinator at the complainant's home institution to assure resources and support are provided to the complainant.
+For example, the College can accompany the complainant to a meeting with the Title IX coordinator at another Five Colleges campus or to a court hearing, and can offer resources, support, and remedial or protective measures available on Hampshire College's campus.
 The College does not have the authority or ability to enforce remedial and protective measures or sanctions on other campuses.

-For information, support, assistance, and the arrangement of a broad range of remedial and protective measures, contact the Title IX Coordinator or Deputy Coordinators.
-Students may also contact the Dean of Students Office("DOSO") in the Merrill Student Life Center, Second Floor 413.559.5412, and Employees may also contact the Office of Human Resources in Blair Hall 413.559.5411.
-The Title IX Coordinator, Deputy Coordinators, and DOSO employees have received training for this purpose and will assist Students or Employees in determining whether certain forms of support, remedial and/or protective measures may be beneficial and appropriate.
-DOSO and Human Resources employees are Responsible Employees and are therefore required to report information disclosed to them about Sexual Misconduct Violations to the College's Title IX Coordinator.
+For information, support, assistance, and the arrangement of a broad range of remedial and protective measures, contact the Title IX coordinator or deputy Title IX coordinators.
+Students may also contact the the dean of students office ("DOSO") in the Merrill student life center, second floor 413.559.5412, and employees may also contact the office of human resources in Blair Hall 413.559.5411.
+The Title IX coordinator, deputy Title IX coordinators, and DOSO employees have received training for this purpose and will assist students or employees in determining whether certain forms of support, remedial and/or protective measures may be beneficial and appropriate.
+DOSO and human resources employees are responsible employees and are therefore required to report information disclosed to them about sexual misconduct violations to the College's Title IX coordinator.

 The availability of remedial and protective measures will be determined by the specific circumstances of each case.
-The College will consider a number of factors in determining which measures to take, including the needs of the Student or Employee seeking remedial and/or protective measures; the severity or pervasiveness of the alleged Sexual Misconduct Violation; any continuing effects on the Complainant; whether the Complainant and the Respondent share the same residence hall, academic course(s), job location(s); whether the Complainant and/or the Respondent are Five College Interchange Students or Shared Employees; and whether other judicial measures have been taken to protect the Complainant (e.g., Protective Orders).
-When implementing such measures, the College will seek to minimize the burden on the Complainant.
-For example, if the Complainant and the Respondent share the same class or residence hall, the College will not, as a matter of course, remove the Complainant from the class or residence hall while allowing the Respondent to remain, without carefully considering all options and circumstances.
+The College will consider a number of factors in determining which measures to take, including the needs of the student or employee seeking remedial and/or protective measures; the severity or pervasiveness of the alleged sexual misconduct violation; any continuing effects on the complainant; whether the complainant and the respondent share the same residence hall, academic course(s), job location(s); whether the complainant and/or the respondent are Five College interchange students or shared employees; and whether other judicial measures have been taken to protect the complainant (e.g., protective orders).
+When implementing such measures, the College will seek to minimize the burden on the complainant.
+For example, if the complainant and the respondent share the same class or residence hall, the College will not, as a matter of course, remove the complainant from the class or residence hall while allowing the respondent to remain, without carefully considering all options and circumstances.